Wellesley Philosophy Department Student Handbook

 Participating in debates can be a helpful and enjoyable complement to philosophy classes.
 The Wellesley Debate Society is part of the American Parliamentary Debate Association (www.apdaweb.org), which arranges parliamentary debate tournaments for college students.
 The Wellesley team travels around the east coast on weekends to compete and also hosts an annual tournament on campus.

-The Philosophy department has a Facebook page on which we post upcoming events and announcements.
-Following it is a great way to keep your finger on the pulse and to stay in touch with current and past philosophy majors and minors.
+The Philosophy department has Instagram (WellesleyCollegePhilosophy) and Facebook (Wellesley Phil) accounts on which we post upcoming events and announcements.
+Following is a great way to keep your finger on the pulse of the Philosophy Department and to stay in touch with current and past philosophy majors and minors.

 Graduate Study in Philosophy

 Several Wellesley philosophy majors have gone on to excellent graduate schools in philosophy in recent years.
 The decision of whether or not to attend graduate school is a difficult one.
 The academic market is very tight in philosophy: there are likely to be very few jobs to apply for on completion of one’s PhD.
 Given this fact, it makes sense to apply only to graduate schools that fund their students well, that enjoy a reputation for being a supportive environment and that have a good job placement record.
 It is also important to note that applying to graduate school is a time-consuming process, involving extensive drafting of a writing sample in the Fall semester and (if one is successful) traveling to visit schools in the Spring semester.

 Students who think that they might be interested in going to graduate school in philosophy should contact their advisor to discuss the idea.
 Philosophy faculty can also put such students in touch with senior majors with a similar interest and with recent Wellesley graduates in philosophy graduate programs.
 The department organizes an annual panel on graduate study in philosophy to answer students’ more general questions.